skellis46/finger-pointing-moon/case-for-support.md

 >we can be clearer about the kinds of actions that are useful to describe as “leadership” rather than something else, like “management” or “organising”.
 Leadership actions are those that help shift the way groups, networks or whole communities of people relate and so such actions generate effects over time. [@bendell_leadership_2019]

+make clear list of this 'skillset' I am seeking.

+>The types of activity that individuals may wish to pursue will vary greatly from field to field, and depending on career stage, but might include the following:
+• shaping research agendas;
+• fostering wider impact from your research;
+• developing emerging research areas, methods or approaches;
+• fostering interdisciplinary research involving your field;
+• encouraging new research collaborations and partnerships;
+• inspiring creativity in other researchers;
+• providing intellectual leadership.

 ## Project management